crosbygw/opentofu/examples/basic-opentofu-example/README.md

-# Basic Terraform Example Bundle
+# Basic OpenTofu Example Bundle

 This example demonstrates how to define and use variables and outputs of different data types in a bundle.